Conquer the Thrilling Road to Elwood Pass: A High Mountain Adventure in Colorado's San Juan Mountains"

 Elwood Pass is a high mountain pass at an elevation of 3.559m (11,676ft) above the sea level located in Rio Grande County, in the U.S. state of Colorado.
 There are a few water crossings along the way.

 How long is the road to Elwood Pass in Colorado?

 Located within the Rio Grande National Forest, the road to the summit is totally unpaved.
 It’s called East Fork Road (FS 667).
 Starting at the paved Highway 160, the road to the summit is 28.80km (17.9 miles) long.
 The drive is very steep, hitting a 20% of maximum gradient through some of the ramps.
 The elevation gain is 1.334 meters.
 The average gradient is 4.63%.

+Set high in the San Juan Mountains, the road is impassable in winters.
 The road is narrow and the views are great.
 When the road is wet it tends to get slick.
 The drive is beautiful, but can be treacherous running along a high cliff.
-A minor trail, near the summit, climbs up to Summit Pass, a pass at an elevation of 3.597m (11,801ft) above the sea level.
+A minor trail, near the summit, climbs up to Summit Pass, at an elevation of 3.597m (11,801ft) above the sea level.

 Is the road to Elwood Pass in Colorado challenging?

 Tucked away in the southwestern part of Colorado, driving up to the summit is steep, rocky and a real challenge.
 The first 8 miles starts out as a two lane graded gravel road -called the East Fork Road by the Forest Service- where it leaves the highway and are pretty tame (suitable for most passenger vehicles).
 It follows the river through a narrow rocky canyon and then opens into a wide valley.
 Near Silver Falls, the road has a dip that challenges the ground clearance on lower cars – judge for yourself.
 The road grows rougher as it leaves the wide valley.